mdn/content/files/en-us/web/html/element/input/range/index.md

 {{EmbedLiveSample("Setting_step_to_any", 600, 75)}}

 This example lets the user select any value between 0 and π without any restriction on the fractional part of the value selected.
-The JavaScript is used to show how the value is changing as the range is interacted with.
+JavaScript is used to show how the value changes as the user interacts with the range.

 ### Adding tick marks